Ice rink: Artificial ice

 In any climate, an arena ice surface can be installed in a properly built space.
 This consists of a bed of sand or occasionally a slab of concrete, through (or on top of) which pipes run.
 The pipes carry a chilled fluid (usually either a salt brine or water with antifreeze, or in the case of smaller rinks, refrigerant) which can lower the temperature of the slab so that water placed atop will freeze.
-This method is known as 'artificial ice' to differentiate from ice rinks made by simply freezing water in a cold climate, indoors or outdoors, although both types are of frozen water.
+This method is known as 'artificial ice' to differentiate from rinks made by simply freezing water in a cold climate, indoors or outdoors, although both types are of frozen water.
 A more proper technical term is 'mechanically frozen' ice.

 An example of this type of rink is the outdoor rink at Rockefeller Center in New York.